na-na-hi/renget/archive/sfbf5.md

 >need a monster hunter game with a story about some evil force that wants to turn everybody into monsters

-\>new location, new research team. but the people around the hub area all seem a bit shady, their enthusiasm over monster tends to come off a bit extreme at times.
+%darkgreen%\>new location, new research team. but the people around the hub area all seem a bit shady, their enthusiasm over monster tends to come off a bit extreme at times.
 \>while advancing from low rank to high rank you notice that with every new monster appearance the hub starts to get a little less populated each time
 \>wild monsters out on the areas are more panicked and erratic than usual, like a rathalos thats struggling to fly, a nargacuga that keeps howling at its reflection in a puddle, a lagiacrus thats having trouble swimming in shallow water.
 \>torn clothes and destroyed gear everywhere, snapped swords and bows with torn drawstrings piled up too
 \>while you were moving to capture a monster that is making odd roaring noises at you, you suddenly get blindsided by a stray bowgun shot
 \>your cat is no where to be found, your vision is blurry, your armor feels tigher than usual, its hard to breathe and there is some kind of vial wedged in your arm
 \>Obtained "Soul of a Powerful Monster: 25,000pts"
-\>while the Hunt Failed splash screen fades out you catch a glimpse of your character horrifically exploding out of their armor while their new form aggressively takes hold of them
+\>while the Hunt Failed splash screen fades out you catch a glimpse of your character horrifically exploding out of their armor while their new form aggressively takes hold of them%%

-\>have to make a completely new character for high rank
+%darkgreen%\>have to make a completely new character for high rank
 \>game continues completely normal as if nothing ever happened
 \>near the end get a request for a very strange capture quest
 \>encounter the monster, they act very twitchy and tend to run away a lot, almost ignoring you sometimes as if they're looking for something